 Our YouTube Video on What To Do in Saigon

 Address: Chợ, Lê Lợi, Phường Bến Thành, Quận 1, Hồ Chí Minh 700000

 The Ben Thanh Market is the oldest in Ho Chi Minh City dating back to 1914 in its current location opposite the Saigon Bus Station.
 You will be forgiven if you become lost as there are 4 entrances and 12 gates and over 13,000 square metres.

-If you enjoy cooking you can take a tour of Ben Thanh Market with a local chef, purchase your produce and return back to the kitchen for a hands-on cooking class.Book your cooking class here
+If you enjoy cooking you can take a tour of Ben Thanh Market with a local chef, purchase your produce and return back to the kitchen for a hands-on cooking class.Check availability here